annnniexu/tp/docs/UserGuide.md

 ```

 ### Adding a tag: `tag`
 Adds a new tag to an existing travel activity.
+The tag can be a short description to help a user better organise
+their travel activities.

 Format: `tag INDEX TAGNAME`